 If the complainant wishes to appeal the decision of the staff committee he or she may do so to the Board of Trustees.
 The appeal must be submitted in writing and will then be placed on the agenda of the next regularly scheduled Board meeting.
 The complainant will be given the opportunity to state his or her case to the full Board, who will take the information under advice.
 The Board President will then appoint an ad hoc committee of three or five Board members and the Library Director to examine the item in question.
 The ad hoc committee will review the item and make a recommendation to the full Board at the next regularly scheduled meeting.
 The decision of the Board is final.

 Approved by the Cuyahoga Falls Library Board of Trustees, August 16, 2005

 - Teacher Loan materials check out for four (4) weeks with one renewal.
 Holiday materials do not check out on a teacher loan.
-Most Children’s audio visual materials may also be checked out in Teacher Loans, including six (6) music CDs, children’s magazines and children’s nonfiction videos.
+Non-fiction videos, discovery kits, Playaways, children’s magazines, and up to 6 music CDs may be checked out in a Teacher Loan.

 - A maximum of 50 items can be checked out on a Teacher Loan at one time and can be in any combination as long as there are not more than 50 items on the card at one time.

-- Materials that have been interlibrary loaned or obtained through SearchOhio or OhioLINK can only be checked out on a personal card and not on a teacher card.
+- Materials that have been obtained through SearchOhio or OhioLINK can only be checked out on a personal card and not on a teacher card.

 How Does It Work?